Skip to content

 • Keep your thermostat at a constant temperature

-• Change or clean air filters on a regular basis
+• Change or clean air filters regularly

 • Vacuum dirt and debris off the unit